The latest from Ezra Cohen Montreal, pull-apart nut butter muffins perfect for a quick, on-the-go bite that the entire family can enjoy.

 ½ teaspoon salt

 1 tablespoon Ezra Cohen nut butter

 2½ tablespoons cream cheese

 Here’s What You’ll Do

 - Using a stand mixer bowl, combine 1 cup of the flour, ¼ cup granulated sugar, and the instant yeast, stirring constantly throughout.
 Beat in the milk, your choice of Ezra Cohen nut butter, and warmed water.
-Scrape down the bowl with a spatula before beating in each egg until mixture is completely uniform.
+Scrape down the bowl with a spatula before beating in each egg until the mixture is completely uniform.

-- Next, stir in another 1¼ cups of flour along with the ½ teaspoon salt.
+- Next, stir in another 1¼ cups of the flour along with the ½ teaspoon salt.
 Knead the dough manually or using a machine.
 If the dough is sticking to the bottom, sprinkle some of the remaining ¼ cups of flour onto it.
 You want the dough to be soft and slightly sticky.
 Allow the dough to knead until smooth and stretchy, approximated 8-10 minutes.

 - Cover the bowl with plastic wrap and place in a warm, draft-free spot to rise for one hour or until the ball has doubled in size.
 Once the dough has risen, release the trapped air by kneading it.